 Visiting guidance for our inpatient wards, care homes, rehabilitation services, and all other 24/7 services

-We know the huge contribution that visiting makes to the wellbeing and the person-centred care of people; lack of access to visitors causes distress to people using service, their families, and carers.
+We know the huge positive impact that visiting makes to the well-being and the person-centred care of people and we know that lack of visitor access causes distress to people using services, their families, and carers.

-In principle, visitors will now be supported to see their loves ones within normal visiting hours, with no limit on length of visiting times or location.
-This will be risk assessed locally in line with Infection, Prevention and Control guidance paying attention to people’s vulnerabilities.
+In principle, visitors will now be supported to see their loved ones within usual visiting hours, with no limit on the length of visiting times or location.

-- Where a face-to-face visit is not advised due to the above then virtual visits should continue be supported and facilitated
+- Where a face-to-face visit is not possible, due to the above, then virtual visits will be supported and facilitated

-- All visitors must adhere with excellent hand hygiene before entering the ward/hospital
+- All visitors must adhere to excellent hand hygiene before entering the ward/hospital/home